ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/reference-architecture.md

 7. An {{site.data.keyword.cos_full_notm}} instance and bucket is used as the backup location to the Portworx Backup service.

-8. Cross-Region COS plan is used for multiregional protection with concurrent access to protect against entire regional unavailability or outage.
+8. Cross-region COS plan is used for multiregional protection with concurrent access to protect against entire regional unavailability or outage.

 9. To back up a cluster without Portworx Enterprise, you must first install the Portworx storage scheduler [Stork](/docs/openshift?topic=openshift-storage_portworx_backup#px-backup-stork) before you add the cluster to the Portworx Backup service.

    **Public connectivity:**

 10. {{site.data.keyword.cis_short}} Global Load Balancer feature is used to provide public traffic load balancing between the primary and DR sites.

 11. {{site.data.keyword.vpn_vpc_short}} is used to provide secure connectivity from on-premises networks and admin access from anywhere.

    **Private connectivity:**

 12. Redundant (or single) {{site.data.keyword.dl_short}} connections that are established to the primary and DR sites with Transit Gateway connections.